willyamcts/OCS-Inventory-server-installer-sh/README.md

-# OCS_install_sh
+# OCS Server Install script

-Install OCS with shell script in Debian
+This script is intended to automate a few steps of installing the open source inventory service OCS Inventory NG.